Avalanches kill 21 people in Afghanistan, death toll expected to rise | DW | 14.02.2020

 Ahmed Tameem Azimi, a spokesman of the state ministry for disaster management, said that the 21 people who died were from two families.
 He also said that the death toll could rise owing to difficult weather conditions.

-The Afghanistan Meteorological Department had warned of rainfall, heavy snow and flash flood for several provinces, including Daykundi, till February 13.
+The Afghanistan Meteorological Department had warned of rainfall, heavy snow and flash flooding for several provinces, including Daykundi, till February 13.

 Several main highways and roads have reportedly been closed down in Afghanistan owing to anticipation of avalanches and heavy snowfall.

 In the last two months, Afghanistan has received heavy snowfall and torrential rain.
-According to the Associated Press, the total death toll in January and February is 72.
+According to the AP news agency, the total death toll in January and February is 72.